The seated hamstring stretch is one of the easiest ways for people to prepare their legs for all kinds of workouts.

 When you do these on a regular basis, you’ll find you gain more range of motion with your leg muscles and joints.

 Stretching your legs before a workout should be part of your warm-up routine.
-It’s great to activate muscles and improve range of motion without soreness in leg muscles and joints .
+It may be a great way to activate muscles and improve range of motion without stressing the leg muscles and joints.

 Just don’t overdo the stretching, and keep each muscle stretch to a maximum of about 15 seconds.